OceanOutcomes/ocean-outcomes/news/_posts/2016-9-13-west-kam-certification.md

-![Anti IUU Programs In Russia] (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/anti-poaching-fence-teardown.jpg) *Anti-poaching brigades teardown chain fences put in place across rivers*
+![Anti IUU Programs In Russia] (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/anti-poaching-fence-teardown.jpg) *Anti-poaching brigades teardown chain fences put in place by poachers*

 In contrast, fisheries now come together to hire and train their own, armed security guards to patrol the rivers and protect spawning salmon.
 Commercial fishermen have secured 20-year leases for fishing sites, providing a long-term incentive to properly monitor and manage a valuable resource.
 Fishing companies have also invested huge sums in state of the art processing and cold storage facilities, these value-added improvements have benefited local economies.